tytydraco/yessleep/out/I_swear_I_didnt_see_him.md

 He puts the car in drive, and it stutters forward.

 “Tell me more about yourself—your hobbies, your passions.
-If we are going to be dating I need to know more about you.”
+If we are going to be dating, I need to know more about you.”

 I stay silent.